-Camp will begin the week of July 19th and run through August 18, 2023.
-Registration for summer 2023 will open at the end of January, 2023.
+Camp will begin on Tuesday, June 20th and run through August 18, 2023.
+Registration for summer 2023 will open on January 27th.

 Since 1929, The School in Rose Valley (SRV) has provided elementary-aged children with a hands-on, experiential education.
 Since the 1950s, children from 3 years old to 15 have had fun-filled, educational and nurturing summers at the school’s day camp.
 The campus sits on 9.5 acres, is bounded by Ridley Creek and surrounded by woods and a nature preserve.
 It’s a perfect environment for making friends, exploring and growing.
 The campus has five buildings, all of which are used by the camp program.
 All are spacious and are designed to bring the outdoors in; even the multipurpose building which includes a large gymnasium is nestled into the hill overlooking the creek.
 The valley and the creek naturally cool the campus, but on especially hot days, children can escape to the swimming complex, or one of the air-conditioned buildings.